kermodegroup/ML-MIX/README.md

 More information can be found in the `README` files inside each subdirectory.

 ## List of tested compatible pair_styles
-ML-MIX is designed to be a wrapper that is compatible with any generic LAMMPS pair_style which is compatible with pair_hybrid.
+ML-MIX is designed to be a wrapper that is compatible with any generic LAMMPS pair_style (so long as that pair_style is compatible with pair_hybrid).
 However, for one reason or another (and particularly if a pair_style does something that is very 'non-standard') incompatibilities can arise (which may take the form of segmentation faults).

 A common reason that a pair_style may be incompatible is if it involves an MPI communication *during compute()* (e.g, `EAM`).
 This MPI communication acts as a synchronisation point - meaning that all processors must halt and wait.
-This can *severely* bottle-neck runtimes.
+This can *severely* bottle-neck runtimes and make doing an ML/ML simulation essentially pointless.

 ### CPU pair_styles